 I recently had the opportunity to attend a test screening of “Game,” the latest film from Neveldine/Taylor, a.k.a. the directing duo that brought you “Crank” and the upcoming “Crank 2.”
 Judging by the audience reaction, this film is not going to be everyone’s cup of tea.
 That’s because it’s more like a cup of red bull and vodka.
+After an early onslaught of extreme violence and orgiastic debauchery, those looking for a typical action flick headed for the hills.
+Those who remained (95%), were treated to a mixture of grit and flash that dazzled its way into becoming an original and captivating genre pic.

 Gerard Butler plays Kable, a man on death row who is given the opportunity to participated in a real-life video game in exchange for his freedom.
 Survive 30 battles of “Slayers” and you are set free.
 Problem is, the billionaire creator of “Slayers” (Michael C. Hall) isn’t going to let Kable survive.
 Kable must find a way to break out of the mind control video game, save his family, and regain his freedom.
 The acting in this film is very good.
 One particularly inspired scene, featuring a dance number and Michael C. Hall lip syncing to “Under My Skin,” really shows off the actor’s chops.
 Logan Lerman (3:10 to Yuma) is especially convincing as the young celebrity that controls Kable within the game.